Uminosachi/open-llm-webui/README.md

     ```

 * **For Linux (with CUDA support):**
-  - Set up environment variables required for the build (If not set):
+  - Configure the required environment variables for the build (if not already set):
     ```bash
     export PATH=/usr/local/cuda/bin:${PATH}
     ```